Posted by David Kalat on August 16, 2014

 This movie derailed the careers of its creators—leaving toxic residue on anyone who touched it.
 It wasn’t until THE PLAYER that Altman finally rebuilt his professional reputation; Nilsson was obliged to self-release his next album because of the POPEYE fallout; Williams struggled to establish himself as a screen star and would slag off what he derisively called his “Popeye years.”

-Michael Phillips wrote a fine editorial in the Chicago Tribune recently about the difficulties faced by a critic reviewing a “so bad it’s good” movie—a work of artistic idiocy that nevertheless delivers entertainment.
+Michael Phillips wrote a fine editorial in the Chicago Tribune about the difficulties faced by a critic reviewing a “so bad it’s good” movie—a work of artistic idiocy that nevertheless delivers entertainment.
 Basically, as he sees it (and I generally agree), such things are works of sincerity that fail, and thus can be enjoyed at an ironic remove (a distinction he draws from things made with irony intended).
 But I’m not talking about that at all—as far as I’m concerned, POPEYE isn’t “so bad it’s good,” because I think it’s just plain good.
 There’s no irony involved—I enjoy it on its own terms.

-I realize this is an unusual thing to say–not just that I am defending POPEYE, but that I am doing so without stating that any part of it is good.
+I realize this is an unusual thing to say–not just that I am defending POPEYE, but that I am doing so without stating that any part of it is defensible.
 Film critics typically articulate a list of attributes they admire, and conclude from the aggregation of those elements “this is good.”
 You know the routine: such and such has beautiful cinematography, outstanding performances, innovative storytelling–it’s a must-see.
 But we don’t live our daily lives that way.
 We don’t choose who we love because they have it all: beautiful, smart, strong, rich, powerful, good-hearted.
 We’re lucky if our loved ones meet those criteria, but we don’t choose them for that.
 We just love–and we all have loved ones who are troubled, destructive, flawed, messy in various ways.
 We don’t love them despite these flaws.
 We just love them, and they’re flawed.
 Why can’t we do the same with movies?
 I can’t give you one single thing I think POPEYE gets right… but I don’t care.

 It’s not good by normal criteria, but somehow the various deficiencies and missteps clash and combine in ways that cancel each other out and create weird new combinations–distinctive, quirky, memorably strange and genuinely unique.